shoaib0657/foodmine/README.md

 ## _New Features_
 ### 7. Profile Page

 - **Profile Customization:** Users can now personalize their profile by changing their name and address.
-Additionally, an improved password update feature has been implemented for enhanced security and user control.
+Additionally, password update feature has been implemented for enhanced security and user control.

+### 8. Dashboard
+- **Order History:** Users can track and review details of their past orders, including order status, items purchased, and total cost.
+This feature enhances user engagement by offering a convenient way to keep track of their food orders over time.

+### 9. Add/Edit/Delete Food features for Admin
+- Admins add new items, edit details, and remove items as needed, ensuring an up-to-date and curated food selection.

 ## Installation